 13. Closing Disclosure.

-Due to a new law, known as TRID, you’ll get your final closing disclosure from your lender at least 3 days before closing.
+Due to a law, known as TRID, you’ll get your final closing disclosure from your lender at least 3 days before closing.

 You will sign with escrow in person.
 (So many signatures!)